Morris Kahn

-Morris Kahn (מוריס קאן; born 5 March 1930) is an Israeli billionaire entrepreneur.
-He is the founder of Golden Pages Israel, Amdocs, the Aurec Group, Coral World and other companies.
+Morris Kahn (מוריס קאן; 5 March 1930 – 1 January 2026) was an Israeli billionaire businessman.
+He was the founder of Golden Pages Israel, Amdocs, the Aurec Group, Coral World and other companies.
 Through Coral World, he founded several marine parks around the world, including an underwater observatory in Eilat, Israel.
-As of August 2025, his net worth is estimated at US$1.1 billion.
+As of August 2025, his net worth was estimated at US$1.1 billion, making him one of the world's poorest billionaires.

 Early life

 Morris Kahn was born in March 1930 in Benoni, South Africa, to a Jewish family from Lithuania.
 He is the eldest child of Philip and Beattie Kahn.
 He was an active member of the Zionist youth group, Habonim.

 In 1956, Kahn moved from South Africa to Israel with his wife, Jacqueline (Jackie) Maloon, and their two sons, Benjamin and David.

 Business ventures

 Kahn’s business career in Israel began with a few business ventures, including a bicycle factory in Beit Shemesh in partnership with Kibbutz Tzora; and a cattle company in the Northern Galilee.

 In 1978 Kahn and Shmuel Meitar founded the Aurec Group, an Israeli-based private equity firm which started with investments in the cable and telecom sectors.
 This led to the installation of a fiber optic cable from Israel to Italy, which connected Israel to the rest of the world.

 His first major success began with the establishment of the Golden Pages telephone directory in Israel in 1968, which led to the co-founding of Amdocs in 1982, together with Shmuel and Tzvi Meitar.
 Amdocs provides customer relationship management and billing software for big telecommunications firms.
 The company, which is traded on NASDAQ (revenue in fiscal 2015: $3.6 billion) currently serves more than 300 clients in more than 90 countries, and has about 26,000 employees.

-Aurec also owns Golden Channels, Israel's first cable company, founded in 1989 and Golden Lines, Israel's first international communications company, founded in 1996.
+Aurec also owned Golden Channels, Israel's first cable company, founded in 1989 and Golden Lines, Israel's first international communications company, founded in 1996.

 In 1997 the Aurec Group acquired 50% of Netcom, the launch of AIG Golden Insurance and Alpha Visa-Card.

-He is a principal investor in Aurum Ventures and the clean tech water company Atlantium, that uses UV rays to disinfect water, and N-Trig, a manufacturer of multi-touch screens for computers.
+Kahn was a principal investor in Aurum Ventures and the clean tech water company Atlantium, that uses UV rays to disinfect water, and N-Trig, a manufacturer of multi-touch screens for computers.
 In 2016 Aurum Ventures invested $3 million in a new method of diagnosing cancer developed by Noklaiks (Nucleix) Israel.

 Time to Know is a digital education platform which Kahn first launched as a nonprofit organization focused on improving grade school education.

 Kahn, a former diver, founded Coral World International, a group of aquariums around the world in Eilat, Israel; Maui, Hawaii; Perth, Australia; St. Thomas, US Virgin Islands; Coral Island Nassau, The Bahamas; Oceanworld in Manly, Australia; and elsewhere.